 Olypmians too are yoga smart.
 Chandra Crawford (Canadian Cross-Country Team) says her Yin & Flow yoga practice keeps her nerves at bay and helps her focus.
 US Freestyle skiier Shannon Deanne Bahrke likes a good power yoga class to improve strength.
 And with the U.S. national Yoga Asana Championships getting more press every year, Rajashree Choudhury's (wife of Bikram Choudhury) dream of seeing Yoga as an Olympic event just may become a reality!

 Other Olympians practicing yoga to improve their performance: cyclist Evelyn Stevens, swimmer Rebecca Soni, and world record holder in the 200 Individual Medley, Ariana Kukors, began her Bikram practice while in High School.
-As our readers know, many of our staff practice and promote Bikram Yoga as for everyone...This 2012 NY Yoga Examiner article tells you more.
+As our readers know, many of our staff practice and promote Bikram Yoga as for everyone...If you want to give it a try, we have tips for first-timers.

 Namaste.